markyoder/wasp_clone/wasphive/README.md

 is allowed to be zero or greater.
 Rarely, this rule may have a lookup path that contains a relative path into the parse tree.
-If the set represented by the relative path is a single value, and if that value is a number, then that value will be used to determine the lowest allowed value for the node being validated.
+If the set represented by the relative path is a single value, and if that value is a number, then that value will be used to determine the lowest allowed value for the element being validated.

 6. __MaxValInc__ If this element exists in the input and it does not have a value that is a number, then it will fail this check.
 However, if this element does not exist at all in the input, then this validation check will not fail - that is delegated to the MinOccurs check.
-Most often, this restriction node will have a constant that will define the largest value that this element is allowed to be.
+Most often, this restriction element will have a constant that will define the largest value that this element is allowed to be.
 For example, 0.0 denotes that this element is allowed to be zero or less.
 Rarely, this rule may have a lookup path that contains a relative path into the parse tree from the current element.
 If there is a single